Jurm (1990 film)

 Jurm is a 1990 Indian Hindi-language action film directed by Mahesh Bhatt and produced by his brother Mukesh Bhatt.
 It stars Vinod Khanna, Meenakshi Sheshadri and Sangeeta Bijlani.
 Salim Khan wrote the story and script.
-The film was a moderately successful venture.
+The film was successful and a hit at box office india.
 It is based on the 1987 movie Someone to Watch Over Me.
 Meenakshi Sheshadri and Sangeeta Bijlani were both nominated at the Filmfare awards, in the Best Actress and the latter in the Best Supporting category.

 Plot

 Shekhar Varma (Khanna), is a Mumbai police inspector.
 He is happily married to Meena (Sheshadri) and they have a school-age daughter.
 One day, Shekhar's police department receives a call saying that an editor, Ritesh Nandy, has come across incriminating evidence that could expose the wrongdoings of some very influential people.
 Ritesh is killed despite being assigned police protection.

 Geeta (Bijlani) presents herself as a witness to Ritesh's death, but cannot identify his killer.
 When her life is threatened, Shekhar and another inspector, Pramod Kadam (Inamdar), are assigned to protect her.
 In the process, Shekhar and Geeta fall in love, and Shekhar's wife begins to suspect her husband is having an affair.
 She manages to wring a confession out of him, then promptly leaves the house and moves in with her father.
 In the meantime, Pramod is wounded trying to protect Geeta and is hospitalized.
 Shekhar discovers that Ritesh's murder is the handiwork of high-ranking police officials.